8 Red Wines $15 and Under Rated 90+

 This wine is described as having notes of raspberry, cherry, and strawberry with moderate tannins and acidity.
 It is lightly oaked with 20% of the wine maturing in French oak barrels while the other 80% matures in stainless steel tanks and then blended together.
 Wine Enthusiast calls it a Best Buy.

 Cabernet commands prices well over $15 in Napa Valley because they can.
 So, we’ll hop next door to Sonoma County for a Cabernet that flies a little under the radar.
-Louis Martini has been churning out high-quality Cabernet Sauvignon from both Napa and Sonoma for over 80 years.
-For the past few years, their Sonoma Cabernet has garnered 90+ ratings from wine critics.
+This winery is not new on the scene, Geyser Peak Winery was founded in 1880 and sources its grapes from prime vineyards around Sonoma County.

 The northern portion of the Limestone Coast is a warm climate region known for producing high-quality Shiraz.
 In 1996 Bob Berton established Berton Vineyards after having a successful career working for leading wineries in Australia.
 Bob decided to build his winery from the ground up, literally.
 He planted his own vines on a plot of land in the coveted Limestone Coast and has been producing high-quality wines using both grapes from his own vineyards, as well as, grapes sourced from top-rated vineyards within the Limestone Coast.